geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 The sample also enables OpenID global logout and redirects back to `http://localhost/mapstore/`, so a MapStore logout clears the Keycloak SSO session instead of silently logging the user in again on the next Keycloak login attempt.

 !!! note
     The sample Keycloak realm and LDAP credentials are intended for local testing only.
 Keep `docker/keycloak/realm-mapstore.sample.json` and the shipped LDIF data as local test data, and replace client secrets and user passwords before using the setup on another machine or in a shared environment.

+!!! note
+    The sample `mapstore-ovr.properties` uses `keycloakOAuth2Config.autoCreateUser=true` so the sample Keycloak users and mapped groups are created and synchronized in a DB-backed GeoStore setup.
+Set it to `false` only when the WAR is built in LDAP-direct/read-only user-store mode; in that case, make sure the Keycloak usernames are already available in the external user store.

 When you use a MapStore WAR built in LDAP-direct mode, `ldap.properties` must also define `ldap.memberPattern`.
 The shipped sample uses `^uid=([^,]+).*$`, which matches the sample OpenLDAP `member` values such as `uid=ldapadmin,ou=people,dc=acme,dc=org`.